99markets/challenges/mobile.md

 - Be written as production-ready code.
 - *"Be clean, my friend"*.
-- Be easy to grow and easy to maintain.
+- Think on code scalability and maintainability.
-- Have notes attached, explaining the solution and why certain things are included and others are left out.
+- Have detailed notes attached, explaining the solution, why certain things are included and why others are left out.

 Last but not least, have fun and take your time to do it.